tcrs-ws/tcrs-ws.github.io/program.md

 # {{ page.title }}

-TCRS '23 will take place on May 9 on the main campus of the University of Texas at San Antonio (UTSA).
+TCRS '24 will take place on at ESWEEK in Raleigh, NC.
-Details about the exact location will follow.
+Details about the exact date and location will follow.

 ## Session 1 (Keynote)
 ### 9:00-10:00am